 The ultimate test as to whether your book turns out to be the next best seller is the number of books you can sell to the general public.
-Promoting and marketing your book can play a major role of increasing sales.
+Promoting and marketing your book can play a major role of increasing sales, especialy if you use social media, where you can get real views and likes.
+How do you buy likes on YouTube or how to promote videos?
+You leave this the professionals from the right social media company.

 How Your Book is Promoted